Skip to Main Content

 (Please note that the individual records for many of the e-books in the databases below are in the 5-College Catalog.
 However, these collections provide the capability of searching the full-text of each book, whereas the 5-College Catalog does not.)

-Ebook Central [ProQuest] A very large collection of eBooks, mostly scholarly, spanning the humanities, social sciences, and sciences.
+Ebook Central [ProQuest] This link opens in a new windowA very large collection of eBooks, mostly scholarly, spanning the humanities, social sciences, and sciences.
 If you’re using your own laptop or desktop, install Adobe Digital Editions; for offline reading, go to the App Store or Google Play to download the Bluefire app for iOS and Android devices.
 Help.

-Springer E-books 1815+ 250,000 eBooks published by Springer and its subsidiary imprints, covering every scientific discipline, with some coverage of the social sciences & humanities.
+Springer E-books 1815+ This link opens in a new window250,000 eBooks published by Springer and its subsidiary imprints, covering every scientific discipline, with some coverage of the social sciences & humanities.
 Includes access to Springer's Print on Demand Service (MyCopy).

 Use Interlibrary Loan to request books not owned in the Five Colleges.
 Please allow at least 2 weeks for delivery.